w3c/webextensions/proposals/split_tabs_proposal.md

             "type": "integer",
             "minimum": -1,
             "optional": "true",
-            "description": "The ID of the split that the tab belongs to."
+            "description": "The ID of the Split View that the tab belongs to."
           },
           ...
         }